-Page

-CORPORATE INFORMATION 1

 TRADEMARKS 2

 THE OFFERING AND THIS PROSPECTUS 3

+IMPORTANT INFORMATION AND CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING STATEMENTS 4

-RISK FACTORS 7
+RISK FACTORS 5

-USE OF PROCEEDS 8
+USE OF PROCEEDS 6

-DESCRIPTION OF COMMON SHARES 9
+DESCRIPTION OF COMMON SHARES 7

+SELLING SHAREHOLDERS 34

-PLAN OF DISTRIBUTION 35
+PLAN OF DISTRIBUTION 36

-EXPENSES 36
+EXPENSES 37

-LEGAL MATTERS 37
+LEGAL MATTERS 38

-EXPERTS 38
+EXPERTS 39

-SERVICE OF PROCESS AND ENFORCEMENTS OF LIABILITIES 39
+SERVICE OF PROCESS AND ENFORCEMENTS OF LIABILITIES 40

-WHERE YOU CAN FIND ADDITIONAL INFORMATION 40
+WHERE YOU CAN FIND ADDITIONAL INFORMATION 41

-INCORPORATION OF CERTAIN DOCUMENTS BY REFERENCE 41
+INCORPORATION OF CERTAIN DOCUMENTS BY REFERENCE 42

 This prospectus is part of a shelf registration statement that we have filed with the Securities and Exchange Commission (the "SEC") using a "shelf" registration process.
-Under this shelf registration process, we may, from time to time, offer and sell or otherwise transfer the common shares described in this prospectus, as supplemented by an accompanying prospectus supplement if applicable, in one or more offerings.
+Under this shelf registration process, the selling shareholders may, from time to time, offer and sell or otherwise transfer the common shares described in this prospectus, as supplemented by an accompanying prospectus supplement if applicable, in one or more offerings.

 This prospectus provides you with a general description of the securities we may offer.
-Each time we sell our common shares using this prospectus, if and to the extent necessary, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
+Each time one or more of the selling shareholders sells our common shares using this prospectus, if and to the extent necessary, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 Such prospectus supplement may also add, update or change information contained in this prospectus.
 To the extent that any statement made in an accompanying prospectus supplement is inconsistent with statements made in this prospectus, the statements made in this prospectus will be deemed modified or superseded by those made in the accompanying prospectus supplement.
 You should read both this prospectus and any prospectus supplement together.

-We have not authorized anyone to provide any information other than that contained in this prospectus or in any free writing prospectus prepared by or on behalf of us or to which we may have referred you.
-We will not take any responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
-We have not authorized any other person to provide you with different or additional information, and we are not making an offer to sell or transfer the securities in any jurisdiction where the offer or sale is not permitted.
+Neither we nor the selling shareholders have authorized anyone to provide any information other than that contained in this prospectus or in any free writing prospectus prepared by or on behalf of us or to which we or the selling shareholders may have referred you.
+Neither we nor the selling shareholders will take any responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
+Neither we nor the selling shareholders have authorized any other person to provide you with different or additional information, and neither we nor the selling shareholders are making an offer to sell or transfer the securities in any jurisdiction where the offer or sale is not permitted.
 You should assume that the information appearing in this prospectus is accurate only as of the date on the front cover of this prospectus, regardless of the time of delivery of the prospectus or any sale of the common shares.
 Our business, financial condition, results of operations and prospects may have changed since the date on the front cover of this prospectus.

-For investors outside of the United States, we have not done anything that would permit the offering or possession or distribution of this prospectus in any jurisdiction where action for that purpose is required, other than in the United States.
+For investors outside of the United States, neither we nor the selling shareholders have done anything that would permit the offering or possession or distribution of this prospectus in any jurisdiction where action for that purpose is required, other than in the United States.
 You are required to inform yourselves about and to observe any restrictions relating to the offering and the possession or distribution of this prospectus outside of the United States.